rorywalsh/CsoundUnity/Documentation~/presets.md

 Hovering on the button will show you the path to that preset.
 You cannot have more than one preset with the same name in the same folder.
+The *To SO* button next to each preset name lets you convert that preset into a CsoundUnityPreset asset.
+It will be saved in the same folder of the JSON you're trying to convert.

 ##### Global JSON Presets